-Moving onto our favorite part of this machine, the display.
+Moving onto our favourite part of this machine, the display.
 It’s a 15.6″ 1080p IPS panel with an anti-glare coating.
-The colors look vibrant and punchy and color accuracy is pretty decent here.
+The colours look vibrant and punchy and colour accuracy is pretty decent here.
 The display is perfect for media consumption and definitely shines in gaming.
 Considering the screen, battery life isn’t all that disappointing either with 4-5 hours of continuous use.

 The Keyboard and trackpad are good enough compared to the competition.
 The keyboard has enough travel to not feel mushy or quiet and works well enough for gaming.
 The trackpad isn’t the most responsive in the world but gets the job done.
 As for performance, it’s about as good as you’d expect.
 With an i7 8750H paired with a GTX 1050Ti, it runs most Triple-A games in 1080p at high settings.